How Does Health Insurance Work ?

 It is advisable to cover your parents under a separate health insurance policy.
 The premium for a family floater depends on the age of the oldest member covered.
 Therefore, covering your parents under the same policy will increase policy premiums by a significant percentage.

 Moreover, when you cover senior citizens under a separate health insurance policy, they can use the entire sum insured to cover their medical bills.
-You can also claim tax deductions of up to INR 50,000 on their health plan and INR 25,000 on your individual health insurance or family floater.
+You can also claim tax deductions of up to INR 50,000 on parents’ plan and INR 25,000 on your individual health insurance or family floater.

 3. What is a no-claim bonus in health insurance?